 ↑ I showed Andrea what I was working on, and now she and I both know what she’ll be getting for Christmas.
 This one is for me though and I’ll choose a different colourway for hers.
 I’ll be back to show you the project when it’s finished. ↑

-↑ We were up north recently visiting some dear family members, where Nick got a whole bushel of fresh-off-the-vine tomatoes, purchased directly from the farmer.
+↑ We were up north recently where Nick got a whole bushel of fresh-off-the-vine tomatoes, purchased directly from the farmer.
 He canned those, as well as some hot peppers and vegetables that he got in Kensington Market.
 Andrea took a jar of each home. ↑

 ↑ I know that pink flowers are not usually associated with Autumn, but I wasn’t about to leave this gorgeous New Guinea Impatien outside to get frost bitten.
 I brought it inside where it continued to look very pretty.
 (It’s an annual plant, so eventually died, but we had a few extra weeks of beauty from it indoors.) ↑

 ↑ Vintage thrifted Corelle dishes.
 The cutlery is vintage stainless Oneidacraft, in the exact same pattern that we had when I was growing up … I found some on ebay and bought them for the sake of nostalgia. ↑

 So, about the pumpkin Andrea brought … I think she meant it as a decoration and I certainly would have enjoyed having it around until Halloween.
 But alas, that was not meant to be.
 It has now been roasted with some other pie-pumpkins, and turned into Pumpkin, Mascarpone Cheese, and Sage Ravioli, with the sage being the last of the season from my herb garden.
-They raviolis are safely stored away in the freezer, sure to be shared with our pal and her beau at a later date.
+The raviolis are safely stored away in the freezer, sure to be shared with our pal and her beau at a later date.

 ↑ He’s using the ravioli maker thing that I got him for Valentine’s Day a few years so, shown in this post.
 It’s a fine example of a gift that gives back! ↑